Strasburg Rail Road Photo Shoot in Amish Country, Lancaster County

 A heritage railroad is a great way to lure children and adults into a learning experience — my last Strasburg adventure when my children were young to see Thomas The Tank Engine.
 Heritage is a railway operating as living history to recreate or preserve railway scenes of the past.
 I didn’t take the 45-minute ride but watched all the families with their young children.

 A special thank you to the Strasburg Rail Road conductors who didn’t mind helping to capture fun photography moments.
-The Age of Grace designated photographer, my niece Kenya Pickles of Face Forward Photography and her daughter, Qayla, thank you.
+The Age of Grace designated photographer, my niece Kenya Pickles of Face Forward Photography, and her daughter, Qayla, thank you.

-Strasburg Rail Road President's Car
+Strasburg Rail Road President's Car in Amish country

 Strasburg Rail Road President’s Car.